About Medical Toxicology

 What is Medical Toxicology?

-Medical Toxicology is a field of medicine dedicated to the evaluation and treatment of poisoned and envenomated patients.
-This also includes adverse health effects of medications, occupational and environmental toxins, and biological agents.
+Medical Toxicology is a field of medicine dedicated to the evaluation and treatment of poisoned patients.
+This includes adverse health effects of medications, occupational and environmental toxins, and biological agents.
 Medical Toxicology is an officially recognized subspecialty by the American Board of Medical Specialties.

 What are some examples of problems evaluated by Medical Toxicologists?

-Medical toxicologists are involved in the care of people who come into contact with drugs, substances or other agents causing potentially adverse health effects.
+Medical toxicologists are involved in the care of people who are exposed to medications, substances, chemicals, or other agents causing potentially adverse health effects.
 This entails expertise in many areas, such as:

 - Household products